 Measure free play at the top of the lever, while holding the button down.
-Free play should be 20 ~ 25 mm ( $\frac{3}{4}$ ~ 1 in).
+Free play should be $\frac{3}{4} \sim 1$ in (20 ~ 25 mm).
 If adjustment is necessary:

-- 1. Loosen the locknuts with a 10 mm wrench, and move the adjuster up or down as required. - 2.
-Tighten the locknuts and recheck free play. - Start the engine outdoors, and operate the blade control lever.Check that the blade starts when you pull back the lever and stops quickly when you release the lever.
+- 1. Loosen the lock nuts with a 10 mm wrench, and move the adjuster up or down as required. - 2.
+Tighten the lock nuts and recheck free play. - 3.
+Start the engine outdoors, and operate the blade control lever.
+Check that the blade starts when you pull back the lever and stops quickly when you release the lever.